OAtulA/StreamPsy/Process/Steps.md

 - Integrate a video streaming service like Vimeo or YouTube API.
 - Allow users to add videos by providing a link or uploading directly.

+## Step 6: Add webRTC
+- Initially give option to add one user.
+- Then add multiple users to the stream

-## Step 6: Add people by creating a link
+## Step 7: Add people by creating a link
 - Implement a feature where users can generate unique links to share with others.
 - Use these links to connect people within your site.